e-c-k-e-r/vall-e/docs/models.md

 The model primarily functions in a zero-shot setting, where it does not need a guiding prefix, but few-shotting is possible through manual intervention.
 * I believe the original VALL-E paper refers to this more as `VALL-E Continuous`, while some other TTS solutions follow this method by transcribing the input audio prompt as well.
+* Guidiance prefixing is offered in the implementation, but right now is only exposed under "rolling context/prefix" through the web UI / CLI (where the previous segment is used as the prefix for the next).

 Additional tasks are implemented in this project, but ***are yet to be trained for*** in the reference model (as some tasks require additional compute-cost).